 Negative emotions such as feeling anxiety and worry are inseparable from daily life.
 No matter how wise a person may be, there is no way of knowing what may come in the future.
 Everybody has some level of anxiety towards the uncertainty of their future.
 This may manifest as a fear of failure, or fear that disaster may strike at any moment.
-Especially when faced with an unprecedented situation, such as a major disaster or an epidemic of an infectious disease – including the ongoing coronavirus pandemic – a pervasive anxiety feeling throughout society can plunge the world into further turmoil and panic.
+Especially when faced with an unprecedented situation, such as a major disaster or an epidemic of an infectious disease – including the ongoing coronavirus pandemic – pervasive anxiety feeling throughout society can plunge the world into further turmoil and panic.
 What can we do to prevent our minds from becoming consumed and controlled by anxiety?
 The first step is understanding what “anxiety” really is, where it comes from, and how to deal with it appropriately.

-Do You Have a Constant Anxiety Feeling?
+Do You Have a Constant Feeling of Anxiety?

-When we are feeling anxiety or worried about something, it tends to consume our thoughts, making us feel uncomfortable.
+When we are feeling anxious or worried about something, it tends to consume our thoughts, making us feel uncomfortable.
 As a result, we become easily irritated, have trouble sleeping, and feel various kinds of stress.
 The field of psychology defines “worry” in the following way:

 A chain of thoughts and images, negatively affect-laden and relatively uncontrollable.
 The worry process represents an attempt to engage in mental problem-solving on an issue whose outcome is uncertain but contains the possibility of one or more negative outcomes.Borkovec, T. D., Robinson, E., Pruzinsky, T., & DePree, J. A. (1983).

 The field of psychology considers “worry” as a way of coping with stress in itself.
 If anxiety is understood as a natural protective reaction, it would be more of a friend, not an enemy.

 What Happens When We’re Feeling Anxiety?